The NISQ Complexity of Collision Finding

-Below we define a computational model that captures hybrid algorithms which make both classical and quantum queries to a random oracle.
-We also note that our model captures the QC model \cite{CCL20c}, a generalized model for measurement-based quantum computation, as a special case.\footnote{In the QC model, there are $2q$ rounds of computation where in the even numbered rounds, $c/q$ classical queries are made, and in the odd numbered round, one quantum query is made followed by a (possibly partial) measurement.
+Below we define a computational model that captures hybrid algorithms that make both classical and quantum queries to a random function (which we also refer to as a random oracle for consistency with the compressed oracle framework).
+We also note that our model captures the QC model \cite{CCL23j}, a generalized model for measurement-based quantum computation, as a special case.\footnote{In the QC model, there are $2q$ rounds of computation where in the even numbered rounds, $c/q$ classical queries are made, and in the odd numbered round, one quantum query is made followed by a (possibly partial) measurement.
 The measurements can be deferred till the end using ancilla qubits.}

-\paragraph{Memory.} The memory of an algorithm accessing an oracle $D : [M] \ra [N]$ is made of three quantum registers defined as follows: \begin{itemize} \item Index register $\mc{X}$ holding $x \in [M]$. \item Phase register $\mc{P}$ holding $p \in [N]$. \item Workspace register $\mc{W}$ holding $w \in \rn^s$ where $s$ is an (arbitrarily large) integer fixed in advance. \end{itemize} We represent a basis state in the corresponding Hilbert space as $\ket{x,p,w}_{\mc{A}}$, where $\mc{A}$ is a shorthand for the registers $\mc{XPW}$ on which the algorithm operates.
+\paragraph{Memory.} The memory of an algorithm accessing an oracle $D : [M] \ra [N]$ is made of three quantum registers defined as follows: \begin{itemize} \item Index register $\mc{X}$ holding $x \in [M]$. \item Phase register $\mc{P}$ holding $p \in [N]$. \item Workspace register $\mc{W}$ holding $w \in \rn^*$ (the size of the register may increase during the computation as we allow appending new qubits to it). \end{itemize} We represent a basis state in the corresponding Hilbert space as $\ket{x,p,w}_{\mc{A}}$, where $\mc{A} = \mc{XPW}$ is a shorthand for the registers on which the algorithm operates.
 The initial state of the memory is the all-zero basis state $\ket{0, 0, 0}_{\mc{A}}$.

-\paragraph{Quantum Phase Oracle.} We define the quantum oracle $\mc{O}^Q_D$ as the unitary operator acting on the memory of the algorithm as follows.
+\paragraph{Quantum Phase Oracle.} We define the quantum oracle $\oq^D$ as the unitary operator acting on the memory of the algorithm as follows.